iterative/dvc.org/static/docs/commands-reference/commit.md

 That's where the `dvc commit` command comes into play.
 It handles that last step of adding the file to the DVC cache.

-The `dvc commit` command is useful for several scenarios where a stage is in development, or takes a long time to run, or must be run on another machine with higher compute power.
+The `dvc commit` command is useful for several scenarios where a file is being added, a stage is in development, or takes a long time to run, or must be run on another machine with higher compute power.
 The key is to run DVC commands in a mode where data is not immediately committed to the cache (the `--no-commit` or `--no-exec` options), and to commit the data as a separate step performed when it is certain the data is finalized.

-* Code for a stage is under active development, with lots of temporary files sitting in the workspace.
+* Code or data for a stage is under active development, with rapid iteration of code or configuration or data.
+Often there is no purpose for committing intermediate results

+ lots of temporary
+  files in the workspace.
 Committing those temporary files would clutter up the cache, so it's better to commit them when development is finished.
 * Execution of a stage takes a long time to run, like 24 hours, or requires specialized hardware like GPU's or an HPC cluster.
 The pipeline and cache